grace-anderson/e-commerce-back-end/README.md

 ## Installation and Usage
   1. Get the code
       * You need a [GitHub](https://github.com/) account to access the code
-      * Install the Employee Tracker by forking the [Employee Tracker GitHub repository](https://github.com/grace-anderson/employee-tracker) and then cloning the fork locally
+      * Install the E-commerce Back End by forking the [E-commerce Back End GitHub repository](https://github.com/grace-anderson/e-commerce-back-end) and then cloning the fork locally
       * More information
         * [How to fork a repo](https://docs.github.com/en/get-started/quickstart/fork-a-repo)
         * [GitHub getting started](https://docs.github.com/)